 But choosing the right size is more nuanced that it looks.
 There are spacious office chairs that might not be the best of very tall people, for example.
 So, it’s also important that you factor in the seat height.
 Go to the FAQ section above so you can understand better how to choose the right seat height for you.

 Lumbar and Back Support

-When sitting for long periods of time, lumbar and back support is very important for overall health.
+When sitting for long periods, lumbar and back support is significant for overall health.
 A chair with proper lumbar and back support can dramatically help with back pain by aligning your spine and reducing tension.
 Ergonomic chairs are designed to provide that lumbar support to help with these issues.

-Depending on the chair, there are usually a number of adjustments that can be made to customize the fit to your liking.
-Some chairs have one or no adjustments, others have dozens.
-These can range from depth of lumbar support to the tension for how easy it is to recline.
-Depending on the use for the chair, different adjustability settings may be desired.
+Depending on the chair, some adjustments can be made to customize the fit to your liking.
+Some chairs have one or no adjustments.
+Others have dozens.
+These can range from the depth of lumbar support to the tension for how easy it is to recline.
+Different adjustability settings may be desired depending on the use of the chair.

-With all things considered, cost is still a dominant factor in choosing any office chair.
+The cost is still a dominant factor in choosing any office chair.
 Finding a balance of cost efficiency, material, and features is essentially what any chair purchase comes down to.
-Some manufacturers of higher-end chairs have a prominent pre-owned market, allowing the best of both worlds - high end and cheaper.
+Some manufacturers of higher-end chairs have a prominent pre-owned market, allowing the best of both worlds - high-end and cheaper.